sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/covid_line.html %}

 The compound score above drops drastically in March 2020.
-There are other sections of the plot where the compound also drops drastically, but this is the only section with no significant reduction in quotations.
-Moreover, the mood stays down for some time, actually until the end of the data set.
+There are other sections of the plot where the compound drops, but it quickly bounces back.
+For March 2020, the mood seems to stabilize at a lower level.

 As an illuminated reader, you have surely drawn the lines already.
 A particular pandemic hit the western world in March 2020, resulting in lockdowns, fright, and economic cracks.
 The mood in the population indeed fell in this period, and the diagram points out that the same yielded in the media.
 The Quotebank dataset provides a unique opportunity to assess how the mood in the media changed during the first lockdowns, and we decided to dive further into the topic.